Rahul Gandhi trailing in hi-octane Amethi battle

 Lucknow, May 23: In a hi-octane battle in Amethi, Congress president Rahul Gandhi is trailing by 2,000 votes against BJP Smriti Irani.

-Irani had given a tough fight to Rahul in 2014 elections but lost.
+Irani had given a tough fight to Rahul in 2014 elections but lost by 1.07 votes.
 Amethi is a Congress bastion from where Rahul has been winning since 2004.

 Rahul's sister Priyanka Gandhi had actively campaigned for the Congress president in Amethi.